clemsos/writings/_quora/2019-02-21-We-have-human-rights-and-animal-rights-Should-there-be-computer-rights.md

 language: en
 title: |
     We have human rights and animal rights.
-    Should there be computer rights? - Quora
+    Should there be computer rights?
 ---

 Interesting question.
 Let\'s first consider the rights of nonhuman